What Frank’s Book Means for Jamie’s Fate in Outlander Season 8

 Does Frank’s book prove Jamie dies in Outlander?

-No. The book suggests danger and raises the possibility of Jamie’s death, but it does not prove it.
-The more important dramatic effect is what the knowledge does to Jamie now.
+No. The book suggests danger and raises the possibility of Jamie’s death, but it does not prove Jamie permanently dies.
+The finale shows Jamie appearing to die at Kings Mountain, but Claire’s blue light strongly implies that she brings him back.

 Why is Frank still important in Outlander?